bank-vaults/bank-vaults/README.md

 Kudos to HashiCorp for open sourcing Vault and making secret management easier and more secure.

+## Community

+ If you have any questions about Bank-Vaults, and would like to talk to us and the other members of the Banzai Cloud community, please join our **#bank-vaults** channel on [Slack](https://slack.banzaicloud.io/).

 ## License

 Copyright (c) 2017-2019 [Banzai Cloud, Inc.](https://banzaicloud.com)